authlete/sd-jwt/README.md

 ### Disclosure

 **Disclosure** is a basic component in the SD-JWT specification.
-A Disclosure consists of a salt, a claim name and a claim value.
+A Disclosure consists of a salt, a claim name and a claim value (for an object property), or consists of a salt and a claim value (for an array element).

 The `Disclosure` class in this library corresponds to the concept of Disclosure.
 The class provides a constructor that takes 3 arguments which correspond to a